4.2.1.5 pde.grids.boundaries.local module

 Bases: CurvatureBC

-represents a boundary condition imposing the 2nd normal derivative onto the normal components at the boundary
+Represents a boundary condition imposing the 2nd normal derivative onto the normal components at the boundary.

 Warning